 (+91) 85 9577 2627

-Founded in 1769, Dartmouth College is a private, Ivy League university located in Hanover, New Hampshire.
-Its undergraduate college is home to more than 40 departments and programmes, while it also has graduate schools of Arts and Sciences, Medicine, Engineering, and Business.
+Founded in 1769, Dartmouth College in Hanover, New Hampshire, is home to more than 40 departments and programs, while it also has graduate schools of Arts and Sciences, Medicine, Engineering, and Business.

 Dartmouth's social science faculty present to Federal Reserve Chairs and discover new fossils of human ancestors!
 Their undergraduate program is renowned for it's emphasis on research.